zoharyakobi7/Information-Theory-Project/README.md

 Huffman coding: Both compression and decompression running instructions can be found in the file "Huffman.py".

-Zip: Both compression and decompression running instruction can be found in the file "zip_compression.py".
+Zip: Both compression and decompression running instructions can be found in the file "zip_compression.py".

 The rest of the files are being used in the main files that were mentioned above.
 All files are well documented.